F0903/Blackjack/README.md

 # Blackjack

-A blackjack game made in Tauri with Svelte.
+A simple Blackjack game made in Tauri with Svelte.